vieira-klgwn/GonXKillua-Pygame-Game/README.md

 4. Run the game by use "python GonXkillua.py"
 5. Enjoy the game "Dearest Friend"

 If you like the game and wanna form the similar friendship, DM me.
-I'm @vieirantwali on IG
+I'm @vieira.ntwali on IG

 ![image](https://github.com/user-attachments/assets/630b42a8-9f08-4382-8ef4-72a26a6e536f)